Tyrosine hydroxylase deficiency

 Tyrosine hydroxylase deficiency (THD) is a disorder caused by disfunction of tyrosine hydroxylase, an enzyme involved in the biosynthesis of dopamine.
 This condition is one of the causes of dopa-responsive dystonia.

-Symptoms
+Symptoms and signs

 Patients present with symptoms reflecting the decreased production of dopamine: hypokinetic-rigid syndrome, dystonia, complex encephalopathy.
 Symptom severity and age at onset are highly variable.
 A review published on GeneReviews and last updated in 2017 suggests the approximate subdivision of patients into three groups based on differences in severity of symptoms, nature of symptoms, and age at onset.
 A review published more recently, in 2021, suggests that the disease may have a more gradual and overlapping spectrum, and categorization may be imprecise.

 According to the classification on GeneReviews, three approximate phenotypes could be discerned: